yagche/Saph-Emu/README.md

 client wouldn't do is checked for.
 It is also not meant to be an efficient implementation.
 It is in Python, and nothing is done to circumvent the GIL.

-This is a forked project to attempt to continue the journey that DuratorEmu has left for us.
+This is a forked project to attempt to continue the journey that Durator-Emu has left for us.

 Use it to have fun exploring with a few friends, that's all.